 \paragraph{ICNN, optimal transport, and generative modeling} ICNN architectures were originally proposed by \citet{amos2017input} to allow for efficient inference in settings like structured prediction, data imputation, and reinforcement learning.
 Since their introduction, they have been exploited in various other settings that require parametrizing convex functions, including optimal transport.
-For example, \citet{makkuva2020optimal} propose using them to learn an explicit optimal transport map between distributions, which under suitable assumptions can be shown to be the gradient of a convex function \cite{Brenier91}.
+For example, \citet{makkuva2020optimal} propose using them to learn an explicit optimal transport map between distributions, which under suitable assumptions, can be shown to be the gradient of a convex function \citep{Brenier91}.
 The ICNN parametrization has been also exploited in order to learn continuous Wasserstein barycenters by \citet{korotin2021continuous}.
-Using this same characterization, \citet{huang2021convex} recently proposed to use ICNNs to parameterize flow-based invertible probabilistic models, an approach they call \textit{convex potential flows}.
-These type of flows, popularized in the normalizing flow literature and which should not be confused with \textit{gradient flows}, are useful for learning generative models when samples from the target (i.e., optimal) distributions are available and when the goal is to to learn a parametric generative model.
-Our use of ICNNs differs from these prior works and other approaches to generative modeling.
-First, we consider the setting where no samples from the target distribution are given; instead, only a functional characterization of this distribution is provided, i.e., as a minimizer of an optimization problem over distributions.
-Additionally, in terms of usage, we leverage ICNNs not for solving a single optimal transport problem, but rather for a sequence of JKO step optimization problems that involve various terms, one of which is a Wasserstein distance.
+Using this same characterization, \citet{huang2021convex} recently proposed to use ICNNs to parametrize flow-based invertible probabilistic models, an approach they call \textit{convex potential flows}.
+These are instances of \textit{normalizing flows} (not to be confused with \textit{gradient flows}), and are useful for learning generative models when samples from the target (i.e., optimal) distributions are available and the goal is to learn a parametric generative model.
+Our use of ICNNs differs from these prior works and other approaches to generative modeling in two important ways.
+First, we consider the setting where the target distribution cannot be sampled from, and is only implicitly characterized as the minimizer of an optimization problem over distributions.
+Additionally, we leverage ICNNs not for solving a single optimal transport problem, but rather for a sequence of JKO step optimization problems that involve various terms in addition to the Wasserstein distance.